 US$4. bookID # 10030

 WOODS, May; Visions of Arcadia; European Gardens from Renaissance to Rococo.
-London, Aurum Press, [1996], First edition, 4to [27 x 24 cm]; 244, hundreds of color and bw illus from photos by the author and from early sources, plans, glossary, bibliog, index, orig cloth, silver spine title lettering, pictorial endpapers, dj (not price clipped), fine and clean.
+London, Aurum Press, [1996], First edition, 4to [27 x 24 cm]; 244, hundreds of color and bw illustrations from photos by the author and from early sources, plans, glossary, bibliog, index, original cloth, silver spine title lettering, pictorial endpapers, dj (not price clipped), fine and clean.

 This rich comparative study concentrates on design and architecture, rather than on cultivation, and traces the movement of ideas across frontiers, as well as the persons that made them.
 Beautifully illustrated.